mietek/pol/README.md

 Clear?
 I would like to assume you're familiar with this technique, but I don't quite dare.
 All I'm really contributing is a way to implement with dictionary entries a technique usually built into compilers.
 Perhaps the cop-out of suggesting you define the arithmetic operators and work out some examples for yourself.
 Remember that *equal* level operators force each other out, and that a *lower* level operator forces out a higher.
 It is strangely easy to reason out the relative levels of operators incorrectly.

 What do we have so far?
 Why should you be interested in level-definitions?
 You've seen a couple, their definitions are simple.
 Level-definitions tend to be simple compared to ordinary definitions.
 But given level-definitions you can write a compiler, for any language!
-Level-definitions are necessary and sufficient to implement any context-free grammer, not only the LR-1 grammers at the base of contemporary languages.
+Level-definitions are necessary and sufficient to implement any context-free grammar, not only the LR-1 grammars at the base of contemporary languages.
 Frankly I don't know what to do with the power they provide, but I'll toss out some suggestions later.

 Now back to work.
 You've seen some level definitions.
 I hope you've played with them some.
 How do we implement them?
 Well we don't.
 Rather we implement a generalization: level-entries.
 When I found an application for level-entries I also found out it was cheaper to implement level-definitions as such than the way I was doing.